crisrod34/ECE183DA/README.md

 Code for Design of Robotic Systems (ECE183DA)
 This course was designed by Professor Ankur Mehta, all formal lab exercises and problem sets are credited to him.

-This repo contains our code and data for running paperbot and segway simulations.
+This repo contains our code and data for this class.

 ## Simulation Instructions: